willygpv/EPA1361/final assignment/README.md

 │
 └───results <-- contains the outcome files of the simulations and the data analysis.
 The analysis notebooks in EPA1361/dike_model rely on these files.
 │
-└───report <-- contains the final report.
+└───reports <-- contains the final report and the political reflection.

 ```
 ## Usage